Centers and Azumaya loci of finite $W$-algebras: Azumaya locus for

-(b) As both $\ct(\ggg,e)$ and $U(\ggg,e)$ are Noetherian rings, their associated graded rings under the Kazhdan grading are still Noetherian.
-Note that the Kazhdan filtrations on $\ct(\ggg,e)$ and $U(\ggg,e)$ are positive by \S\ref{212}, it follows from \cite[Remark 2.22]{Bj} that the Kazhdan filtrations on $\ct(\ggg,e)$ and $U(\ggg,e)$ are both Zariskian, and the corresponding Rees rings $\sR(\ct)$ and $\sR(U)$ are Noetherian rings. \end{proof}
+Note that the Kazhdan filtrations on $\ct(\ggg,e)$ and $U(\ggg,e)$ are positive by \S\ref{212}, then it follows from \cite[Remark 2.22]{Bj} that the Kazhdan filtrations on $\ct(\ggg,e)$ and $U(\ggg,e)$ are both Zariskian, and the corresponding Rees rings $\sR(\ct)$ and $\sR(U)$ are Noetherian rings. \end{proof}